KevinGimbel/kevingimbel.de/content/blog/2020-01-08-auto-ssl-with-apache2.md

 lastmod: "2020-01-08"
 ---

-Apache 2.4.30 and later supports ab experimental module called `mod_md` which supports automatic SSL certificate setup with Let's Encrypt as standard provider.
+Apache 2.4.30 and later supports an experimental module called `mod_md` which supports automatic SSL certificate setup with Let's Encrypt as standard provider.
 This greatly simplifies the management of SSL certificates.
 Instead of setting up [certbot](https://certbot.eff.org/) and cronjobs to automatically renew certs server administrators now only need to add a few lines to their virtual host files.

 This guide assumes the operating system is *Ubuntu*!
 If you use a different distro some commands may be different.